knaughten/mitgcm_python/README.md

 # mitgcm_python
 Python tools I built for MITgcm pre- and post-processing.
 They are designed for my Weddell Sea configuration, but should be general enough that other people will hopefully find them useful.

+You must have numpy installed to use any of these functions.
+Other packages are required for certain functions: netCDF4, matplotlib, scipy, and pynco.

-Some of the scripts use the python tools distributed with MITgcm.
+A few functions also use the python tools distributed with MITgcm.
 Make sure they are in your `PYTHONPATH`.
 At the bottom of your `~/.bashrc`, add:

 ```
 export PYTHONPATH=$PYTHONPATH:$ROOTDIR/utils/python/MITgcmutils